 Probably because the first record of anyone drinking coffee is in the 1400s 😉

-However, the Bible does show us a few things that can help us understand why the Lord would reveal to Joseph Smith a law of health in 1833.
+However, the Bible does show us a few things that can help us understand why the Lord would reveal a law of health.
 The Bible teaches: (1) That God has always had laws of health (2) that we should remain free of addiction, and (3) that God wants us to protect our bodies from harm.

 Last, God taught in the Bible that we were created in the image of God (Genesis 1:27).
 The Bible says, “What? know ye not that your body is the temple of the Holy Ghost which is in you, which ye have of God, and ye are not your own?
 For ye are bought with a price: therefore glorify God in your body, and in your spirit, which are God’s” (1 Corinthians 6:19-20).